DibranMulder/dibranmulder-blog/source/_drafts/Building-a-Web-Scraper-in-Azure.md

 title: Building a Web Scraper in Azure
 tags:
 ---
 Building a web scraper is pretty hard.
 Doing it in Azure is harder.
 Utilizing Serverless and PaaS services is challenging.
-I dont want to hire a VM and just deploy the scraper there because I need it to be scalable, secondly I only want to pay for actual usage and not for a VM thats idle.
+I don't want to pay for a VM and just deploy the scraper on it because I need the solution to be scalable.
+Secondly I only want to pay for actual usage and not for a VM thats idle.

 ## The case
-I want to scrape certain websites 2 a day.
+I want to scrape certain websites twice a day.
 At 10:00 UTC and at 18:00 UTC.
 This frequency might change in the future so I don't want to have it build in hard coded.
 I'm scraping ecommerce sites and the pages that need to be scraped depend on a list of id's comming from a database.
 So the input for the scraper is dynamic.
 Lastly the output of the scraper has to be stored in a database.
 Later on I will have to develop some UI which discloses the information for ecommerce traders.

 ## The solution
 <img src="/images/scraper/azure-web-scraper.png" />